QTI: Certification

 IMS offers certification of compliance to QTI standards, as noted in the table below.
-However, it is only offered to members of the consortium, which costs US$1,000 to US$7,500 per year.
-There is also a cost to certify your software in addition to the Membership cost.
+However, it is only offered to members of the consortium, and as of this date, costed US$ 1,000 to US$ 7,500 per year.
+There is also a cost to certify your software, in addition to the membership cost.
 This effectively leaves open source projects without the ability to be certified.